 The next steps for the lesbian couple:

-The couple's divorce application will be reviewed by a judge of the Ontario Superior Court during 2012-FEB.
+The couple's divorce application is scheduled to be reviewed by a judge of the Ontario Superior Court during 2012-FEB.
 The couple's brief states:

 "At no time were they advised by either the provincial or federal governments that their marriage was not valid.
 In addition to the emotional distress caused to the joint applicants, they specifically incurred legal and travel costs associated with a marriage that was promoted by the provincial and federal governments, and which is now being denied. ...
 [Without a divorce] they cannot move on from this chapter in their lives.
 It is legally and procedurally unfair for a government to grant the right to marry, to perform such marriages, and then leave the Joint Applicants with absolutely no remedy."
 3

 To further complicate the situation, even if it is determined that their marriage was legal, lawyer Gaudet said that they would have to establish residency in Canada for at least a one year interval before they would be eligible to file for divorce under federal law.
-Unfortunately, visitors to Canada are generally restricted to a six-month stay in the country by another federal law.
+Unfortunately, visitors to Canada are generally restricted to a six-month stay in the country by another federal law, unless they can obtain an extension.
 They are thus caught in a "Catch-22" situation.

-During the three days following the posting online of the Globe and Mail article, 2 readers posted over 2,600 comments!
-Among the first seven were the following six:
+During the three days following the posting online of the Globe and Mail article, 1readers posted over 2,600 comments!
+Among the first seven were the following: